About Gary McAvoy

 Ron holds a black belt in Judo, a brown belt in Aikido, and a General class amateur radio license.
 For four years he was an Emergency Medical Technician.
 He also obtained a Catholic Lay Ecclesial Minister certificate.

-Ron lives in Southern California with his wife, a cat, and the latest foster German Shepherd (currently foster #26).
-Their daughter is away at college (after being homeschooled from K-12).
+Ron lives in Southern California with his wife, a cat, and their latest foster German Shepherd.
 In his spare time, Ron enjoys cycling, kayaking, hiking, camping, golf and ukulele.
-He watches a lot of movies and reads a lot of thrillers, and is, like Gary, an Apple fan boy.  You can visit his website at www.ronaldlmoore.com.
+He watches a lot of movies and reads a lot of thrillers, and is, like Gary, an Apple fan boy.
+You can visit his website at www.ronaldlmoore.com.

 Frequently Asked Questions about Gary McAvoy